bmfbp/bmfbp/docs/builder.md

 In the least-efficient case, boxes can be implemented as O/S Processes[^fn5].
 The system works like a bunch of communicating state machines,[^fn6] where an incoming event causes a state change[^fn7].
 More cpu-efficient implementations can be constructed using closures, Duff’s devices, etc.[^fn8]

+A diagram can have a single rounded rectangle which contains a JSON array of 5-tuples describing each leaf part used on the diagram.
+Each 5-tuple is a JSON map of the form { “dir” : …, “file” : …, “kindName” : …, “ref” : …, “repo”: … }.
+We use the word kind instead of type or class, to emphasize the difference between Arrowgrams Components and OOP classes. [tbd - more description of these fields]

 ## Builder ##

 The builder is given a top-level diagram, and does a tree-walk of all associated diagrams and sub-diagrams.